 The living benefits column above is to show how many different living benefits each company offers.
-So the companies that show 3 living benefits offer all of the living benefits that are currently available on life insurance policies.
+The companies that show three living benefits offer all of the living benefits that are currently available on life insurance policies.
 The more living benefits the insurance company offers, the better.

-Living benefits consist of an accelerated death benefit if you’re diagnosed with a terminal illness so you can access a portion of the life insurance prior to death, and/or a chronic illness benefit or long term care benefit for which you can receive a cash payment or payments from your policy when you are no longer able to do 2 of 6 activities of daily living such as eating, bathing, continence, dressing, toileting or transferring, and/or a critical illness benefit or a cash payment from your life insurance policy triggered by certain conditions such as heart attack, stroke or invasive cancer.
+Living benefits consist of an accelerated death benefit if you’re diagnosed with a terminal illness, so you can access a portion of the life insurance prior to death and/or a chronic illness benefit or long term care benefit for which you can receive a cash payment or payments from your policy when you are no longer able to do two of six activities of daily living.
+These activities include eating, bathing, continence, dressing, toileting or transferring, and/or a critical illness benefit or a cash payment from your life insurance policy triggered by certain conditions such as heart attack, stroke, or invasive cancer.

 Almost all life insurance companies do offer the accelerated death benefit if you are diagnosed with a terminal illness and many also offer the chronic illness or long term care benefit, but only a limited number of insurance companies are offering the critical illness benefit.

-So if I’m 50 in good health and wanted the absolute lowest $250k permanent life insurance rate, regardless of other benefits, I’d buy the American General rate above.
-If I wanted all living benefits available, I may consider Columbus Life, but if I wanted all living benefits and some cash value I may opt for the AGLA rate.
+If I’m 50 in good health and wanted the absolute lowest $250k permanent life insurance rate, regardless of other benefits, I’d buy the American General rate above.
+However, if I wanted all living benefits available, I may consider Columbus Life, but if I wanted all living benefits and some cash value I may opt for the AGLA rate.
 If cash value was one of the most important things to me, I may buy Transamerica.

 The point being is if you only focus on price, you may lose out on some benefits that could be valuable to you someday.
-So if you’re going to apply for a GUL or other permanent life insurance policy, you should ask your agent about other benefits the policy may offer.
-If there are no other benefits besides the life insurance proceeds upon death, your agent may not be offering you what is best for you.
+If you’re going to apply for a GUL or another permanent life insurance policy, you should ask your agent about other benefits the policy may offer.
+In addition, if there are no other benefits besides the life insurance proceeds upon death, your agent may not be offering you what is best for you.

-If you have any questions or if you would like more information on GUL products, you can email me at firstname.lastname@example.org or you can call me on the toll free # above.
+If you have any questions or if you would like more information on GUL products, you can email me at email@example.com or call me on the toll free number above.